Skip to content

 Polars keeps track of each group's location and maps the expressions to the proper row locations.
 This will also work over different groups in a single select.

-The power of window expressions is that you often don't need a groupby -> explode combination, but you can put the logic in a single expression.
+The power of window expressions is that you often don't need a group_by -> explode combination, but you can put the logic in a single expression.
 It also makes the API cleaner.
 If properly used a:

-• groupby -> marks that groups are aggregated and we expect a DataFrame of size n_groups
+• group_by -> marks that groups are aggregated and we expect a DataFrame of size n_groups

 Window expression rules